Syljon/weatherapp/README.md

 # Weather App

 This is a web application for displaying weather in a given city.
-If you

 ## Getting Started